galaxy4public/hkmcavn-tools/xcrypt/README.md

 use, but since the script is in its early development there is no point of documenting the options here at the moment.

-When multiple files are specified on the command line for either encryption or decryption, the only accepted value for the output is a directory.
+When multiple files or a folder are specified on the command line for either encryption or decryption, the only accepted value for the output is a directory.
 As it is currently implemented, the script will create full paths to files it was working on under the specified directory, e.g. if you ask to decrypt files